 Double your Valentine’s Day marketing reach by teaming up with other community businesses that share a target demographic.
 Partnerships give diners an extra incentive to come in, and restaurants enjoy access to another brand’s audience.

-In past years, Urbana in Washington DC, has partnered with local beauty shops to give out gift bags with product samples.
+Some restaurants have had success partnering with local beauty shops to give out gift bags with product samples.
 You could team up with a local florist to include flowers for people to add to their order or offer their date at dinner.
-Urbana has also used the occasion to give back to the community, donating a dollar from every item sold to No Kid Hungry and accepting clothing donations for the local nonprofit N Street Village.
-“We had a great turnout,” Brewster says.
-“Our donation box was full of clothing for N Street Village.”
+Or use the occasion to give back to the community, donating a dollar from every item sold to a local charity.

 Invite diners to become regulars